awsdocs/amazon-sagemaker-developer-guide/doc_source/API_ListTransformJobs.md

 The following data is returned in JSON format by the service\.

  ** [NextToken](#API_ListTransformJobs_ResponseSyntax) **   <a name="SageMaker-ListTransformJobs-response-NextToken"></a>
+If the response is truncated, Amazon SageMaker returns this token\.
+To retrieve the next set of transform jobs, use it in the next request\.
 Type: String
 Length Constraints: Maximum length of 8192\.

  ** [TransformJobSummaries](#API_ListTransformJobs_ResponseSyntax) **   <a name="SageMaker-ListTransformJobs-response-TransformJobSummaries"></a>
+An array of `TransformJobSummary` objects\.
 Type: Array of [TransformJobSummary](API_TransformJobSummary.md) objects

 ## Errors<a name="API_ListTransformJobs_Errors"></a>